mjfusa/MicrosoftStoreHelpers/ManageFromService/readme.md

 ## From your UWP app, get the Microsoft Store ID key

-1. Get the Collection API token or Purchase API token in the step above and pass it to the ```serviceTicket``` parameter of [StoreContext.GetCustomerCollectionsIdAsync(String, String) Method (Windows.Services.Store)](https://docs.microsoft.com/en-us/uwp/api/windows.services.store.storecontext.getcustomercollectionsidasync)
+1. Get the Collection API token in the step above and pass it to the ```serviceTicket``` parameter of [StoreContext.GetCustomerCollectionsIdAsync(String, String) Method (Windows.Services.Store)](https://docs.microsoft.com/en-us/uwp/api/windows.services.store.storecontext.getcustomercollectionsidasync)
+2. For the REST Purchase API use the Purchase API token received in the step above and pass it to the ```serviceTicket``` parameter of [StoreContext.GetCustomerPurchaseIdAsync(String, String) Method (Windows.Services.Store)](https://docs.microsoft.com/en-us/uwp/api/windows.services.store.storecontext.GetCustomerPurchaseIdAsync)
-   If this API returns an empty string, review the above checkpoints.
+3. Note: If these APIs return an empty string, review the above checkpoints.
 Note that the app registration may not be in effect yet given the 16 hour SLA.